 Our top picks!

-Best modern kit: Plant Trio, Amazon
+- Best modern kit: Plant Trio, Buy now from Amazon (£11.99)

-15 Embroidery kits for beginners
+19 Embroidery kits and patterns for beginners

 1. Plant embroidery kit for beginners